stevenc99/dezentrale_web/docs/installation.rst

 Install Python packages
 -----------------------

-First create a new virtualenv for the project using virtualenvwrapper:
+First activate the new virtualenv you created earlier for the project using venv:

 ::

-    $ mkvirtualenv -a `pwd` dezentrale_web
+    $ source <DIR>/bin/activate

 Now you can install the packages for development: